Becoming a journal reviewer

 IOP Publishing (IOP) is committed to recognising and rewarding peer review.
 Here are some of the benefits you can enjoy as a reviewer:

-- When you review for an IOP journal you will receive 10% off any IOP article publication charge within 12 months of your review.
+- When you review for an IOP journal you may claim a 10% discount towards the cost of publishing an article in the same journal on a gold open access basis, within 12 months of your review.

 - We recognise our best reviewers via IOP Trusted Reviewer certification.
 You can be fast-tracked towards IOP Trusted Reviewer certification by completing our free training course here.